SSWConsulting/SSW.Rules.Content/rules/explaining-pbis/rule.md

 As a developer, it might be super exciting to talk about all the technical details and start explaining those aspects.
 However, the Product Owner probably cares more about the business value.
 So when you are talking about the technical parts they may get lost or simply think you are wasting their time.

-Luckily, there are a few tips and tricks you can use to make sure you are ready to show the Product Owner your work.
+Luckily, there are a few tips and tricks you can use to make sure you are ready to show the Product Owner your work:

 <!--endintro-->